dcorre/gmadet/docs/examples.rst

    gmadet-subBkg data/ --results gmadet_subBkg

 This will substract the background of all images in ``data/`` using the same method as SExtractor by default.
 Type ``gmadet-subBkg -h`` to see the other arguments you might want to change.
 The results are stored in ``gmadet_subBkg/``.

+The first argument defines either a folder or a single image.
+If it is a folder it will recursively perfo rm the astrometric calibration on each image inside the folder.

 Remove cosmics